MohaemdSharawy/Sunrise-App/privacy-policy.md

 # Privacy Policy

-[["We" I",SUnrise Resorts]] takes your privacy seriously.
+[["We" SUnrise Resorts]] takes your privacy seriously.
 To better protect your privacy [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information